Reflections during a four-month stay in South America

 all kinds of details missing.
 Little alcoves in the main sanctuary which were supposed to hold

 altars sit empty.
 Some openings are boarded up.
-Iron rebar sticks out in various places.
-Although
+Steel rebar rods stick out in various places.

-the church building is in use, it would take millions of dollars to complete it.
-Finding that money
+Although the church building is in use, it would take millions of dollars to complete it.
+Finding

-seems so far-fetched that local legend says that when the Basilica is completed, the end of the
+that money seems so far-fetched that local legend says that when the Basilica is completed, the

-world will come.
-One interesting thing about it is that the rainwater downspout gargoyles on the
+end of the world will come.
+One interesting thing about it is that the rainwater downspout

 It is the fruit of a dream for which someone did not really count the cost (or was it